MaxGalindo150/deeprl/docs/README.md

 make html
 ```

-If you want to building each time you make a change, you can use the following command:
+If you want to build each time you make a change, you can use the following command:

 ```bash
 sphinx-autobuild . _build/html